aurelilia/gelixrs/docs/src/ffi.md

 - If you need to cast `Thing` to `^Thing`, use `std/memory/load_value`.
 - If you need a `*Thing`, you can use `std/ptr/allocate`.
+- If you need to define a variadic function, use the `variadic` modifier.

 With this, you should hopefully be able to efficiently use C code in your gelix application.